datenanfragen/verein-website/content/privacy.en.md

 ### External services

-In order to make our servives more interesting and efficient, we work with some external services.
+In order to make our services more interesting and efficient, we work with some external services.

 #### CoinGate
 We allow you to make payments to the association (especially donations and membership fees) through the payment gateway CoinGate.
 CoinGate is run by UAB Virtualios valiutos, A. Goštauto g.
 8, LT-01108 Vilnius, Lithuania.